Defibrillator guide for first time buyers

 Defibrillator pads and batteries can cost anything from £20 to £300 to replace depending on the model.

-Pads and batteries will need to be replaced when they expire or when the pads have been used in a rescue.
-For more information about defibrillator maintenance, please read our Guide for defibrillator maintenance and upkeep.
+Pads and batteries will need to be replaced when they expire or when the defibrillator pads have been used in a rescue.
+For more information about defibrillator maintenance, please read our guide for defibrillator maintenance and upkeep.

 How much does Defibrillator training cost?

-While defibrillators are easy to operate and can be used by anybody without training, training employees in how to use a defibrillator will make sure they can act quickly and confidently in an emergency as they will be familiar with the device.
+While defibrillators are easy to operate and can be used by anyone without medical experience, training employees in how to use a defibrillator ensures they can act quickly and confidently in an emergency, as they will be familiar with the device.

 Should a Defibrillator be kept in a locked cabinet?